Development charges

 Paid:

-- institutional and residential rental building development charges are paid on a deferred schedule over 6 installments, starting at occupancy
+- institutional and residential rental building development charges are paid on a deferred schedule over 6 installments, starting at first occupancy

 - all other development types must pay development charges before the building permit is issued